Blendify/blender-manual/blender_docs/manual/getting_started/basics/transformations/transform_control/transform_orientations.rst

 - Create a Custom Orientation with :kbd:`Ctrl-Alt-Spacebar` and rename it "Top Edge".
 - Select the objects's bottom, right edge.
 - Extrude with :kbd:`E`.
-- Cancel the extrusion's default movement by hitting :kbd:`RMB` or :kbd:`Esc`.
+- Cancel the extrusion's default movement by pressing :kbd:`RMB` or :kbd:`Esc`.
 - Hit :kbd:`G` to reinitiate movement.
 - Hit :kbd:`Z-Z` to constrain to the "Top Edge" orientation.